Do I need a personal injury trust to protect my compensation and benefits

 The personal injury trust means your compensation will be ignored if you or others in your close family either claim, or need to claim, means tested benefits.
 The same applies if you require local authority care.

 It is the benefit regulations themselves which allow a payment in consequence of an injury to be disregarded, or ignored.
 A sensible and generous law.

 I continue to be surprised by the advice given to people receiving accident compensation about personal injury trusts.
 The advice presents a personal injury trust as an optional extra.
 A personal injury trust is vital in many cases and advisable in others.

-To create a trust for personal injury compensation you first need a trust deed.
+To create a personal injury trust for compensation, you first need a trust deed.
 This is a legal document which creates the trust and appoints your trustees.

 Once your trust document is complete the next step is for the trustees to open a separate bank or building society account to hold your personal injury trust fund.
 Your trust is created by a deed and the trustees then open a joint current account.

 You cannot create a trust just by opening a separate bank account, you need to first create the trust with a deed.
-People sometimes turn up at a bank with a compensation cheque, but without a deed, and this is why confusion is created.
+People sometimes turn up at a bank with a compensation cheque, but without a deed, and this is why confusion is caused.
 I suggest you waste no time on banks before the trust deed is complete.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.